nevella/alcina/doc/readme.md

 # Welcome to Alcina

-Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a particular client/server programming idiom.
+Named for an opera by the baroque composer Georg Friederich Händel, Alcina is an integrated set of software components that collectively implement a "semi-declarative" client/server programming idiom.

-The idiom is named "semi-declarative", and it encourages granular programming in certain key areas of the client/server software stack, with the end goal being to minimise replication, reuse domain logic and maximise (within limits) performance.
+Semi-declarative code is an attempt to reconcile the virtues of declarative and imperative programming - the basic philosophy being "declarative for composition" - say, composing a UI from an annotated object tree rather than widget.add methods - "imperative for logic" - falling back on imperative code to resolve more complex logical decisions.
+This encourages granular programming in certain key areas of the client/server software stack, and helps to minimise code replication, reuse domain logic and maximise (within limits) performance.

 The main components of Alcina are (in no particular order):